XRPLF/xrpl-dev-portal/content/data_v2.md

 ## Reports Objects ##

+Reports objects show the activity of a given account over a specific interval of time, typically a day.
+Reports have the following fields:

 | Field | Value | Description |
 |-------|-------|-------------|
 | account | String - Address | One account worth of activity |